freedbygrace/Split-ObjectList/README.md

 ```

 ## DESCRIPTION
-Slightly more detailed description of what your function does
+This is the more performant method of breaking an object into chunks for various use cases.

 ## EXAMPLES